 Matrix Number RP 23-A / RP 23-B; later reissues had side A from matrix LP 23-A

-A mono version of GET BACK TO TORONTO, in much decreased sound quality, was produced from 1971 by WCF.
+A mono version of GET BACK TO TORONTO, in much decreased sound quality, was produced from late 1970 by WCF.
 The following issues were seen:

-1. early 1971.
+1. Late 1970.
 Insert reproducing the I.P.F. "arch" slipsheet; yellow labels similar to the I.P.F. labels.
 Side B of the record was mispressed and the inner grooves of the last song run straight into the label area.